 Build your network, connect with employers, and join LinkedIn groups to engage in professional discussions.
 Examples of relevant LinkedIn groups include:

-More information regarding DoD Intelligence and Security Certifications can be found at the following link: https://dodcertpmo.defense.gov/
+For more information regard DoD Intelligence and Security Certifications can be found at the following link: https://dodcertpmo.defense.gov/